 Similar to capturing a group that looks cohesive, the best group photos also capture the group dynamic.
 Is the group funny, happy, professional?
 Find out what makes that group stick together, and work to use that in your photo in some way.
 A family photo session for a group that loves to joke around can incorporate a practical joke, and you can snap their expressions.
 For families with active kids, having the kids do a sneak attack on mom and dad can work well.
 A great group dynamic is a result of a number of different things working together, including the pose and expressions.
 You could even use props—like a soccer ball for a sports team or active family—to help recreate that group dynamic in a photograph.

 Taking a great group photo is challenging.
 The best group shots will have all the faces visible and sharp, with genuine expressions and a solid pose.
-Great lighting and perspective is key to any good photo, and cohesiveness and group dynamic certainly comes into play for group shots as well.
+Great lighting in a photograph and perspective is key to any good photo, and cohesiveness and group dynamic certainly comes into play for group shots as well.